Ng-transcribe/Ng-transcribeModule/projects/ng-transcribe/README.md

 ## How to add it to your project?

-First you need to install the npm module:
+First you need to install the npm package:

 ```sh
 npm install ng-transcribe --save